Graph Clustering with Graph Neural Networks: Related Work

-\spara{Graph embeddings}~\cite{perozzi2014,grover2016,tsitsulin2018} can be thought of as (very restricted) unsupervised GNNs with an identity feature matrix, meaning each node learns its own positional representation~\cite{you2019}.
-The learning process in graph embeddings is often done in a similar way to DGI though noise contrastive estimation~\cite{gutmann2010}.
-As far as we know, all pooling strategies for learning node embeddings without attributes have been axiomatic~\cite{chen2018,liang2018,deng2020}.
+\spara{Graph embeddings}~\citep{perozzi2014,grover2016,tsitsulin2018} can be thought of as (very restricted) unsupervised GNNs with an identity feature matrix, meaning each node learns its own positional representation~\citep{you2019}.
+The learning process in graph embeddings is often done in a similar way to DGI through noise contrastive estimation~\citep{gutmann2010}.
+As far as we know, all pooling strategies for learning node embeddings without attributes have been rigid~\citep{chen2018,liang2018,deng2020}; \ant{making learning-based ones an interesting future research direction}.